SatyamBhargav/Password-Generator/README.md

 Following program in a Password Generator
 1. Backend - Python
 2. Front-end - EEL
-3. Google API - For saving the password to a goole spreadsheet
+3. Google API - For saving the password to a google spreadsheet